PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/ARTIFACT-APPENDIX.md

 Describe the results in 1 to 3 sentences.
 Mention what the independent and dependent variables are; independent variables are the ones on the x-axes of your figures, whereas the dependent ones are on the y-axes.
-By varying the independent variable (e.g. file size) in a given manner (e.g. linearly), we expect to see trends in the dependent variable (e.g. runtime, communication overhead) vary in another manner (e.g. exponentially).
+By varying the independent variable (e.g., file size) in a given manner (e.g., linearly), we expect to see trends in the dependent variable (e.g., runtime, communication overhead) vary in another manner (e.g., exponentially).
 Refer to the related sections, figures, and/or tables in your paper and reference the experiments that support this result/claim.
 See example below.